fast-ide/fast-ide/README.md

 ### True colors

-If you are using a terminal that does not support true color<br /> perform the following configuration for normal display<br />
+If you are using a terminal that does not support _true colors_ perform the following configuration for normal display

 ```sh
 nvim -c "set notermguicolors" -c "Tmuxline airline" -c"TmuxlineSnapshot! ~/.tmux/line" +q